xenit-eu/dynamic-extensions-for-alfresco/documentation/Extension_Point_Scheduled_Jobs.md

 To schedule the execution of some logic, annotate the class implementing the logic with `@ScheduledTask` and implement the `com.github.dynamicextensionsalfresco.schedule.Task` interface.

+Dynamic Extension supports cron expressions of the Quart format.
+The `cron` parameter should therefore be a valid Quartz cron expression.

 ```java
 import com.github.dynamicextensionsalfresco.schedule.ScheduledTask;
 import com.github.dynamicextensionsalfresco.schedule.Task;